Nigerian fintech Appzone raises $10M for expansion and proprietary technology – TechCrunch

 “We started Appzone with the intention to build out innovative local solutions for banking and payments on the continent,” CEO Obi Emetarom told TechCrunch.
 “The focus was to leverage our ability as an enabler to create proprietary technology for both segments.”

-Appzone platforms are used by 18 commercial banks and over 450 microfinance banks in Africa.
-Together, they amass a yearly transaction value and yearly loan disbursement of $2 billion and $300million.
+Appzone platforms are used by 18 commercial banks and more than 450 microfinance banks in Africa.
+Together, they amass a yearly transaction value and yearly loan disbursement of $2 billion and $300 million, respectively.

 Since its inception, the Google for Startups Accelerator alumnus claims to have led Africa’s fintech sector in some global firsts from the continent.
 First, the company says it created the world’s first decentralised payment processing network.
 Second, the first core banking and omnichannel software on the cloud.
 Third, the first multi-bank direct debit service based on single global mandates.

 Emetarom likes to describe Appzone as a fintech product ecosystem with an emphasis on proprietary technology.
-So far, we’ve touched on two layers of this ecosystem—the digital core banking service providing software that runs financial institutions’ entire operations and interbank processing, which integrates these institutions into a decentralized network powered by blockchain.
+So far, we’ve touched on two layers of this ecosystem — the digital core banking service providing software that runs financial institutions’ entire operations and interbank processing, which integrates these institutions into a decentralized network powered by blockchain.

 Coinciding with this investment is the introduction and scaling of a third layer that focuses on end-user applications.
 Appzone, having built both banking and fintech layers, wants to connect individuals and businesses to their services.
 This is where most new-age fintech startups operate, and although Appzone is coming late to the party, it has a bit of an edge, the CEO believes.